-Coquitlam training classes are held at Eagle Ridge Bible Fellowship (ERBF) located close to the Coquitlam Centre Mall and SkyTrain stations.
+Coquitlam public classes are held at Eagle Ridge Bible Fellowship (ERBF) - one block west of Coquitlam Centre Mall and close to SkyTrain stations.

 - Parking: There is a large free car park at ERBF.
 Please park in the North car park and enter the building through the glass doors marked "Office Entrance"

 - Accessibility: Automatic main doors and elevator access to the first-floor classrooms.
 Contact us in advance to make arrangements to use the elevator.